I Am a Cat: Adaptations

 The novel was first adapted into a film released in 1936.
+The film's setting was moved to the end of WWI and the ending was changed to be less nihilistic.
 Later, prolific screenwriter Toshio Yasumi adapted the novel into a screenplay, and a second film was directed by Kon Ichikawa.
 It premiered in Japanese cinemas in 1975.
 An anime television special adaptation aired in 1982.
+It was also adapted into a manga by Chiroru Kobato in 2010 and translated into English by Zack Davisson.